 Choosing an Accredited LPN Program

-To pursue an LPN career path, candidates must graduate from a state-approved nursing program.
+How do you choose the right LPN career path?
+To pursue a career as an LPN, you must graduate from a state approved nursing program.
 You can check with your state board of nursing for more information.

-Some state regulatory agencies require your LPN program to be accredited.
-The Accreditation Commission for Education in Nursing (ACEN) accredits programs in practical nursing and other areas.
-They use a peer-reviewed process to help ensure each program’s quality.
-So, choosing an accredited LPN program is a step toward feeling confident your education prepares you for the challenges of nursing.
+You will find that some state regulatory agencies require your LPN program to be accredited.
+The Accreditation Commission for Education in Nursing (ACEN) will accredit your program in practical nursing and other areas.
+How is this done?
+They use a peer review process to help ensure your program’s quality.
+So, if you choose an accredited LPN program, you can take one step toward feeling confident.
+You are ensuring that your education will prepare you for the challenges of nursing.

 What Can You Do with an LPN Degree or Certificate?

-The most current census data states that there are 4.11 million Health degree-holders in the workforce.
+You will find the most current census data states that there are 4.11 million Health degree holders in the workforce.
 That includes those who graduated from LPN programs.
-Overall, the healthcare field is expanding, with employment projected to grow 14% between 2018 and 2028.
-That’s much faster than average for all occupations.
+As such, you can see the healthcare field is expanding.
+Employment is projected to grow 14% between 2018 and 2028.
+You can see that is much faster than average for all occupations.

 So, do you see yourself as an LPN?
-The field is female-dominated, with 89.5% of graduates identifying as women.
-The average degree-holder was 43.3 years old.
+The field is female dominated, with 89.5% of graduates identifying as women.
+The average graduate was 43.3 years old.